- The PulsePoint mobile app alerts CPR-trained bystanders to someone nearby having a sudden cardiac arrest that may require CPR.

-- Only about one quarter of SCA victims receive bystander CPR.
+- Only about a third of SCA victims receive bystander CPR.

 - Without oxygen-rich blood, permanent brain damage or death can occur in less than 8 minutes.
 After 10 minutes there is little chance of successful resuscitation.
 Even in modern urban settings the response times for professional rescuers commonly approach these time frames.